offbynull/learn/Biology/input/input.md

 What happens is x is not a whole number? multiply both counts by the coefficients required to get it to a whole number.
 ```

+To determine the name of ...
+ * an atom, map its symbol to its name via the periodic table (e.g. `{kt} Fe` = iron).
+ * a molecule, map its formula to its common name via the table in the common polyatomic ions subsection (e.g. `{kt} CO_3^{2-}` = carbonate).

+To determine the charges of ...
+ * an atom, use the periodic table.
+When an atom becomes charged (ion), its charge can be predicted based on where on the periodic table it sits.
+Elements in group ...

+   * 1 of the periodic table charges to 1+ (cation).
+   * 2 of the periodic table charges to 2+ (cation).
+   * 13 of the periodic table charges to 3+ (cation).
+   * 14 of the periodic table charges to either 4+ (if cation) or 4- (if anion).
+   * 15 of the periodic table charges to 3- (anion).
+   * 16 of the periodic table charges to 2- (anion).
+   * 17 of the periodic table charges to 1- (anion).
+   * 18 of the periodic table doesn't charge (they remain neutral).

+   Elements outside these groups have more than 1 predictable charge.
+For example, an iron ion can be either 2+ or 3+.
+Since the charges of the 2 ions that make up an ionic compound have to cancel each other out, the other ion can be used to determine which charge to pick (see examples).
+ * a molecule, it'll always be a single known charge given by the formula (e.g. `{kt} CO_3^{2-}` has a 2- charge).

 ### Chemical Formula to Name

 When converting a chemical formula to a name, use the flowchart shown below.